What Does "Residency From" Mean? A Complete Guide to a Critical Legal Phrase

 Step 3: Assess Subjective Intent.
 Intent is proven through actions.
 Key indicators include:

 Step 4: Apply the Specific Legal Test.
-For example, the "substantial presence test" for U.S. tax purposes is purely mathematical: you are a resident if you are physically present in the U.S. for at least 31 days during the current year and 183 days over a 3-year period.
+Here's one way to look at it: the "substantial presence test" for U.S. tax purposes is purely mathematical: you are a resident if you are physically present in the U.S. for at least 31 days during the current year and 183 days over a 3-year period.
 The "residency from" date would be the first day of the 31-day period that, combined with prior years, meets the 183-day threshold.
 Conversely, for in-state tuition, many states require 12 consecutive months of physical presence before enrollment, making the "residency from" date the day you first established that physical presence.

 Real Examples: The Tangible Consequences of a "From" Date